gowtham12591/Airflow/airflow_docker/readme.md

-- With the above command we will move inside that container, now run the command pip list | grep amazon we will get the apache airflow package of amazon along with its version
+- With the above command we will move inside that container, now run the command pip list | grep amazon we will get the apache airflow package of amazon along with its version ** Instead of amazon, if you give whatever the package name we can find the version for it, example postgres to see the installed version
 - Now visit the below url and copy the class name and add it to the code in the import part https://airflow.apache.org/docs/apache-airflow-providers-amazon/8.20.0/_api/airflow/providers/amazon/aws/sensors/s3/index.html
 - Now to establish a connection with s3, go the airflow web-browser and in admins click on connection and then add new connection